 - Digital Media and Society - Investigates the main social effects on our everyday lives of the proliferation of new communication technologies and computational devices within the context of an informational capitalist society dominated by networked power.

 - Contemporary Critiques of Modern Society - Utilises advanced sociological theory to explain the crisis of modernity and discuss its possible resolution in relation to the big global issues (genocide, environmental catastrophe, economic collapse, war etc.).

 - Sustainable Futures - Analyses real-world case studies (car-free cities, craft production, upcycling etc.) to consider how the creative efforts of urban citizens, in Bristol and beyond, are constructing alternative and sustainable lives in the contemporary City.

-And two optional modules from:
+And two optional modules from (indicative titles as follows):

 - Advanced Developmental Psychology: Theory and Practice

 - Animal Behaviour and Cognition

 - Applied Developmental Psychology